 Have you ever wondered what behavioural interview questions (BIQs) are - and how to answer them?

-We’ve compiled the ultimate and definitive guide to help you respond to behavioral interview questions with ease in your next interview.
+We’ve compiled the ultimate and definitive guide to help you respond to behavioural interview questions with ease in your next interview.

 - Dress to impress.
 Make sure your clothes are clean, ironed and presentable.